KindAiden/pixai-auto-info-tool/README.md

 You have the choice between three different versions of the tool, so pick the one you like the most.

-Please check the branch of any version to read more in-depth information about it:
+Vesion 1 and version 2 are easy to understand and use, no initial setup is required.
+Version 3 needs some setting up before you can use it, please check the branch for V3 for more info.

 [V1](https://github.com/KindAiden/pixai-auto-info-tool/tree/V1),
 [V2](https://github.com/KindAiden/pixai-auto-info-tool/tree/V2),
 [V3](https://github.com/KindAiden/pixai-auto-info-tool/tree/V3)